 The Melton Center provides support to faculty conducting scholarly research or presenting findings in any area of Jewish studies.
 The program is specifically designed to promote research activities.
 It does not fund program or curriculum development.

 Each year the Melton Center allocates a maximum amount of support for which each board member may apply.
-It is expected that faculty will also seek funding from their College Grant-in-Aid program or other appropriate sources in addition to applying to the Melton Center.
+It is expected that faculty will also seek funding from their College, department, campus institutes, or other appropriate sources in addition to applying to the Melton Center.
 Examples of appropriate spending include travel costs to research sites, personnel cost, preparation of surveys and questionnaires, and purchase of needed materials.

 Travelers must apply to the center for funds at least one month before traveling.
-Please Note: Due to a new OSU travel policy, no reimbursements can be made for travel if a travel authorization number ("T-number") has not been obtained for the trip before your date of departure.
+No reimbursements can be made for travel if a Spend Authorization Number (SA#) has not been obtained for the trip before your date of departure.
 Board members are encouraged to request travel support from their home department and any other sources available.
 If some or all of the funds requested are earmarked for travel, board members will normally arrange a T-number with their home departments.
 Any approved Melton Center funds will be forwarded to that individual’s account in the home department.
 If a board member needs the Melton Center to request a T-number and process receipts, please explain the reason on the application.

 Documentation and Budget Guidelines

 Receipts are required for all reimbursements.
 Monies not expended by the end of the fiscal year will return to the program unless adequate rationale for extension of the grant period is presented in advance.